AllanSobera/FlutterStudy/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
-Here will have all things that i am learning.
+This project is a starting point for a Flutter application.\n Here will have all things that I am learning.